-Button Button Name Description Connection Properties Opens the Modify Connection Properties dialog from which you can manually adjust bandwidth options (such as connection speed, color depth, and so forth).
-Same as choosing Connection > Properties or choosing Connection Properties on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. , Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
+Butto Button Name Description - Tumo connection speed, color depth, and so forth).
+Same as choosing Connection > Properties or choosing Connection Properties on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. 5 Video Settings Opens the Video Settings dialog, allowing you to manually adjust video conversion parameters.
 Same as choosing Video > Video Settings or choosing Video Settings on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Color Calibration Adjusts color settings to reduce excess color noise.
 Same as choosing Video > Color Calibrate.
 Target Screenshot Click to take a screenshot of the target server and save it to a file of your choosing.
-M Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
-Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Refresh Forces a refresh of the video screen.
-So Screen Same as choosing Video > Refresh Screen or choosing Refresh Screen on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
+Synchronize Mouse In dual-mouse mode, forces realignment of the target server mouse pointer with the mouse pointer.
+Same as choosing Mouse > Synchronize Mouse or choosing Synchronize Mouse on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Refresh Screen Forces a refresh of the video screen.
+Same as choosing Video > Refresh Screen or choosing Refresh Screen on the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Auto-sense Video Settings Forces a refresh of the video settings (resolution, refresh rate).
 Same as choosing Video > Auto-sense Video Settings.

-Button Button Name Description .= Enter On-Screen Menu Not applicable for the device.
+Smart Card Opens a dialog that allows you to select from a list of mounted smart card readers. = Enter On-Screen Not applicable for the device.
 Used by the application with other Raritan products.

-Same as choosing Keyboard > Enter On-Screen Menu.
+Butto n Button Name Description Menu Same as choosing Keyboard > Enter On-Screen Menu.
 ESC Exit On-Screen Menu Not applicable for IP-Reach or Dominion.
 Used by the application with other Raritan products.
 Alternatively, select Esc on the keyboard.
 Same as choosing Keyboard > Exit On-Screen Menu.
 Note: This function is not available on the KSX II.
 Send Ctrl+Alt+Del Sends a Ctrl+Alt+Del hot key combination to the target server.
 Same as choosing Keyboard > Send Ctrl+Alt+Del.
 V Single Cursor Mode Starts Single Cursor mode in which the local mouse pointer no longer appears onscreen.
 Same as choosing Mouse > Single Cursor Mode.
 Press Ctrl+Alt+X to exit this mode.
 Alternatively, choose Single/Double Cursor from the shortcut menu, which is opened by pressing Ctrl+Left Alt+M. Full Screen Mode Maximizes the screen real estate to view the target server desktop.
 Same as choosing View > Target Screen Resolution (in MPC) or Full Screen (in RRC).
 Alternatively, press Ctrl+Left Alt+M to open the shortcut menu and then choose Full/Normal Screen or press the F key on your keyboard.
 Scaling Increases or reduces the target video size so you can view the entire contents of the target server window without using the scroll bar.
 Show/Hide Navigator Toggles the Navigator panel between visible and hidden.
-Same as choosing View > Navigator.
+Same as choosing View > Navigator. = Refresh Navigator Forces a refresh of the data displayed in the Navigator.